 Chickens at Hollyhill Hummingbird Farm

-At our Santa Rosa Farm we have 6 different popular home garden varieties of chickens.
+At our Santa Rosa Farm we have tried 6 different popular home garden varieties of chickens.
 Each variety has a different look, level of friendliness, and egg color.
 Let’s meet the girls!

 |Variety||Weight||Egg Color||Eggs per year||Our Notes|